onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: The future of governance & democracy
 ██████████████████████████████████████████████████████████████████

+"Idiocracy" and "Don’t Look Up" don't have to be documentaries

 > "Right now, we can’t upgrade the state.
 What if we could?" - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=Right%20now%2C%20we%20can%E2%80%99t%20upgrade%20the%20state.%20What%20if%20we%20could%3F)